Linaro/website/_services/system_performance_and_optimization.md

 ---
-title: System Performance & Optimization
+title: Arm-based System Performance & Optimization
-description: >
-  We can support deployment of your software on all Arm Platforms - from Microcontrollers to HPC super-computers - doing initial ports and optimising performance.we help get your products to market faster.
+description: We can support deployment of your software on all Arm Platforms, doing initial ports & optimising performance.
+We help get your products to market faster.
 permalink: /services/system-performance-and-optimization/
-image: /assets/images/content/Rocket_6.png
 service_id: 10
 keywords:
   - GCC